Jimbly/dcexjam2025/README.md

 * change W icon to basic attack icon when engaged
 * show actual item instead of chest graphic when there's a single item
 * Nope: battlezone: don't count through attack-blocking doorways - makes "nearest player" weird (someone on the other side of the door and far away) and ticking rules weird
+* unable to reproduce: simultaneously: B ready'd by moving into battle zone.
+A attacked and killed entity (didn't think B was in zone at start of attack, showed in-zone by the time attack action was ack'd). now both are not in a battle zone, B still flagged as ready.  both A and B tick (a different set of) the AI and try to un-flag B as being ready

 Credits
 =======